syndetic/datashop-deployment-terraform/README.md

-# Provisioning an AWS account to run the Syndetic data shop
+# Provisioning AWS to run the Syndetic data shop

 ## Infrastructure